Lux hits 2 HRs, lifts Dodgers over D-backs in 10 innings

 Arizona built a 6-2 lead after six innings but the Dodgers fought back in the seventh to even the score.
 Edwin Rios had a two-run double during the rally and Mookie Betts brought home the tying run on a one-out single up the middle.
 The Dodgers would have taken the lead, but D-backs shortstop Josh Rojas snagged a sharp grounder as he was dragging a foot across second and then threw to first for the double play.

 The D-backs had a chance to win in the ninth before Tim Locastro’s baserunning blunder.
 The speedy outfielder walked and then stole second with two outs.
-Catcher Austin Barnes’ throw bounced into the outfield and Locastro easily took third before inexplicably trying for home.
+Catcher Austin Barnes’ throw bounced into the outfield and Locastro easily took third before trying to score when Bellinger lobbed the ball back to the infield.
 He was thrown out easily.

+“I saw him lob it in there and I was trying to be aggressive and help the team win the baseball game and it didn’t work out,” Locastro said.

 Dodgers All-Star pitcher Walker Buehler looked dominant early in his second start since his return from the injured list because of a blister on his right hand.
 He retired the first seven hitters he faced, slicing through the D-backs lineup with a fastball that touched 101 mph.